denizcangi/TextSecureProtocol/README.md

 Develop a simplified version of the TextSecure protocol, which provides forward secrecy and deniability, a variant of which is used in different applications such as WhatsApp.

+This project was implemented in 3 phases.
+At each phase we implemented different feature of the TextSecure protocol.

 In the project we developed the client side of the TextSecure protocol.
 First, the client generates a long term private key and public key to use in Station-to-Station protocol to sign messages and verify signatures.
 In this project, we used Elliptic Curve Digital Signature Algorithm.
 Second, implemented the Station-to-Station protocol for mutual key and entity authentication.